michielmulders/token-keys-test-cases/README.md

 ### Case 6
 **Can you assign multiple accounts to a single key?**

 **Output:** Yes, you can create a `KeyList`, which acts as a multisig.
 For instance, you can create a KeyList that contains two accounts and set the signing requirements to `2-out-of-2`.
-This means that both accounts need to sign when the specific key is required.
+Both accounts need to sign when the specific key is required.

 Below you find an example with an admin key that has been assigned a `2-out-of-2` `KeyList`.